Manon Carpenter: Ex-world champion happy with retirement decision

 - From the section Wales

-Manon Carpenter says she's enjoying mountain biking again after her shock retirement from downhill racing in the summer.
+Manon Carpenter says she is enjoying mountain biking again after her shock retirement from downhill racing in the summer.

 The 2014 world champion Carpenter, 24, walked away after admitting she no longer wanted to take the risks involved.